Military history of Asian Americans: Iraq War

 Hundreds of Asian Americans have deployed to Iraq out of the 59,000 plus that are serving in active duty as of May 2009, with one study stating that 2.6 percent have been Asian American.
 The 100th Infantry Battalion (USAR) was activated in 2004 for its first deployment in Iraq, their first activation since the Vietnam War.
-At the end of that deployment the unit was authorized to wear the 442nd's shoulder sleeve insignia as a combat patch, the first time this had occurred since World War II.
+At the end of that deployment the unit was authorized to wear the 442nd's sleeve insignia on the right shoulder, the first time this had occurred since World War II.
 The 100th Infantry Battalion was activated, and deployed to Iraq, for second time from 2008 to 2009.
 With Operation Iraqi Freedom and Operation New Dawn having ended, 78 Asian American service members died during the conflict.

 Leadership

 The first Asian American general was Brigadier General Albert Lyman, who was part Chinese and Hawaiian American.
 He was followed by Rear Admiral Gordon Chung-Hoon, the first Asian American flag officer.
 The highest ranked is former Secretary of Veteran Affairs Eric Shinseki, who was a four-star general, and Army Chief of Staff.
+Ron J. MacLaren was the first Korean American to become an admiral in the Navy.

 In recent years, Asian Americans have been represented well at the military academies compared to their share of the national population.
 Although Asian/Pacific Islander Americans are 3.49% of the national population aged 18–24, they are about 9–10% of the classes of 2014 at West Point, the Naval Academy, and the Air Force Academy.